-- The Safety framework will incorporate remote monitoring data stored in a BIM model that feeds into a decision support framework (DST).
+- Incorporating remote monitoring data stored in a BIM model into a decision support framework (DST).

-- Major European infrastructure managers (Rijkswaterstaat for roads and inland waterways and Network Rail) will undertake demonstration projects at critical interchanges and nodes of the TEN-T transport network.
+The project involved a trans-disciplinary approach with experts in Artificial Intelligence and big data management working alongside owners, engineers with expertise in risk and modeling, and sociologists to make decisions.
+Major European infrastructure managers (Rijkswaterstaat for roads and inland waterways and Network Rail) undertook demonstration projects at critical interchanges and nodes of the TEN-T transport network.

-- The project will use Open Linked Data formats to manage all data and inputs from other sources.
+- Using Open Linked Data formats to manage all data and inputs from other sources.

 - Taking mitigation actions and transmitting warnings of the increased risk level to other agencies and the public.